The feature is available to merchants who have subscribed to BOTH e-Commerce and Social Commerce Plans and the Advance Store Management module.

 It is also possible to add or remove Order Tags for multiple products at once using a bulk action.

 Select the Order Tag you wish to add/remove.
-It is only possible to add/remove one tag at a time.
+It is only possible to add or remove a tag at a time.

-- Please do not remove an Order Tag if a bulk add action for the same tag is still "In Progress".
+- Please do not remove an Order Tag while it is in the progress of a bulk action.
 For example, if a bulk action for adding Order Tag "A" to orders 0–10 is shown to be "In Progress", do not delete Order Tag "A" from your store’s list of tags.

 - If attempting a new bulk Order Tag action while a previous bulk action is still marked "In Progress," make sure there is no overlap in the ranges covered by each action.
 For example, if a bulk action to add Order Tag "A" to products 0–10 is still "In Progress", you must wait until this is complete before attempting to remove Order Tag "A" from products 2–10.

 It is possible to search through a list of orders by order tag.
 This allows you to sort orders using the following filters: